rstacruz/rscss/Readme.md

   }
   ```

+### On multiple words
-* **On multiple words:** For those that need two or more words, concatenate them without dashes or underscores.
+For those that need two or more words, concatenate them without dashes or underscores.

   ```scss
   .profile-box {